ogobrecht/d3-force-apex-plugin/README.md

   align the nodes to a grid when they are dragged around
 * With the lasso mode you can select nodes and implement a graphical multi select
 * The graph can be zoomed between the two configured min and max scale factors and is callable with the API
-* There is a JavaScript API to interact with the graph, also including seven events for the nodes (click, dblclick, contextmenu, mouseenter, mouseleave, lassostart, lassoend)
+* There is a JavaScript API to interact with the graph, also including eight events (node click, node double click, node contextmenu, node mouse enter, node mouse leave, link click, lasso start, lasso end)
-* All seven events are available in APEX - the plugin region can be AJAX refreshed and triggers then also apexbeforerefresh and apexafterrefresh
+* All eight events are available in APEX - the plugin region can be AJAX refreshed and triggers then also apexbeforerefresh and apexafterrefresh